 Welcome to Sir William Borlase’s Grammar School where we are proud of our heritage as we approach our 400th birthday and excited to be inspiring and empowering the aspirations of our students today.
-Borlase is forward-looking; in 2019 we were awarded World Class School status from High Performance Learning for our innovative practice and received a government grant of over £2million to develop further our excellent facilities.
+Due to the coronavirus, our school site has been closed since 20th March.
+However, through our innovative and comprehensive Borlase@Home programme we are able to maintain the highest levels of teaching and learning and pastoral support.
+Do look at our Borlase@Home pages for more detail of our response to the coronavirus.

 A state-funded school in the centre of Marlow, Borlase is recognised for excellent academic learning and outstanding extra and super-curricular programme.